galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Genome profiling with **GenomeScope2**

-The next step is to infer the genome properties from the *k*-mer histogram generated by Meryl, for which we willl use GenomeScope2.
+The next step is to infer the genome properties from the *k*-mer histogram generated by Meryl, for which we will use **GenomeScope2**.
 Genomescope2 relies on a nonlinear least-squares optimization to fit a mixture of negative binomial distributions, generating estimated values for genome size, repetitiveness, and heterozygosity rates ({% cite RanalloBenavidez2020 %}).

 > ### {% icon hands_on %} Hands-on: Estimate genome properties
 >